AadilKhanPathan/Netflix-Clone/README.md

 This is a fan-made clone built for learning purposes.
 It uses the Netflix name/branding for educational/demo purposes only and is not affiliated with, endorsed by, or connected to Netflix, Inc. All movie/TV data and artwork belong to their respective owners.

-## License

-No license specified yet — consider adding one (e.g. MIT) if you plan to open this up for contributions.